 As in other professions in which the safety of the public is paramount, EMS professionals need to meet continuing education and refresher requirements every two years to maintain National EMS Certification.
 Keeping National Certification current attests to the public and employers that nationally certified EMS professionals are prepared to provide competent and safe emergency medical care.

-Recertification information is provided with initial certification materials and brochures are also available online).
+Recertification information is provided with initial certification materials and Recertification Brochures are also available online.
 Recertification applications are accepted beginning six (6) months prior to your expiration date as indicated below:

 Recertification Applications are Accepted Beginning on